COURAGE & CONFIDENCE - ST MADELEINE SOPHIE BARAT

 There are a wide range of other primary schools across Newcastle and beyond, from which girls are admitted into Sacred Heart.
 Please check our admissions criteria, give us a call or come to speak to us during our open evening for more details.
 We encourage applications from girls outside of Catholic education.

-Our specialist status as a Technology College, Performing Arts College, and Leading Edge school allows us to accept 10% of our annual intake into Year 7, based on ability in Performing Arts.
+Our specialist status as a Performing Arts school allows us to accept 10% of our annual intake into Year 7, based on ability in Performing Arts.
 For more details about applying to Sacred Heart on this basis, please contact us.

 Transition activities with our feeder primaries starts as early as Year 3.
-We have subject specialist days, festival days and transition days.
+We have subject specialist days in Performing Arts, Computer Science and Languages & Food.
+We also run transition days for all incoming Year 7 students in the penultimate week of the Summer term.

 Subject Specialist Days